-Jericho had the earliest sleep schedule, but Werner supposed he had to sleep early due to most of his deskwork cases requiring him to wake up at 0300 hours to handle.
-The peacekeeper, however, had a peculiar habit of sleeping: with his suit and work shoes on .
+Jericho had the earliest sleep schedule, but Werner supposed he had to sleep early due to most of his deskwork cases requiring him to wake up at 0300 to 0600 hours to handle.
+The peacekeeper, however, had a peculiar habit of sleeping: with his suit and work shoes on.
 Despite Werner trying to mend this habit, his instructions often slipped Jericho’s mind.
 On this particular night, however, Jericho had changed into sleeping wear, clocking out at exactly 1900 hours.

 Cadence’s sleep habits were more sporadic.
 On this night, she’d fallen asleep on the couch after playing a drinking game with Allen and Carl and a disinterested Francis while the other children slept.

 Maria’s sleep habits were even more sporadic.
 Tonight, however, she slept reasonably early with Lita tucked in beside her on her hammock and the rather loud snores of her crew members, the Diverger children, and Veles echoing around her ship.